 With varying levels of talent and creativity from our Ragtime Guys and Gals, every day at Ragtime Fabrics is unique with creative ideas, projects, and life events.

 Although she admits that her sewing ability is minimal, Ragtime owner Laura "Belle" Stemper honed her skills through a spectrum of projects that encompassed various aspects of the world, ranging from window treatments to Halloween costumes to Quilllows.
 Some of her favorite parts of the work involve meeting people, participating in her customers' creative endeavors, shopping for deals to share with her customers, and playing with her staff.
 Challenged by the ever-changing climates of technology and the economy, she finds comfort in the support offered by her staff who offer youthful energy and creative personalities.

 Lisa is a resident of Rockingham, VA.
 Lisa is married, with two children.
-She shares her home with her dogs, cats and fish.
-She lives on a small farm and currently raises American Quarter Horses.
+She shares her home with her dogs and cats.
+She lives on a small farm and currently raises Quarter Horses.
 Lisa learned to sew from her grandmother, who made many matching outfits for Lisa and her 4 sisters.
 If she’s not sewing, you can probably find her on a trail or horse show.

 Lisa has been a long-time customer of Ragtime prior to joining the Ragtime staff.
 She is both a garment sewer, specializing in Western Pleasure show clothes and chaps and a machine embroiderer.
-Our fellow staffer, Shellie, is converting her into a quilter also.
+She's also started quilting.

 Come by to visit Lisa.
 She has never met a stranger!